dockstore/dockstore/_docs/organizations-and-collections.md

 ![Rejected Organization Request](/assets/images/docs/RejectedRequests.png)

-### Handling organization membership
+### Organization membership
 Anyone can see an approved organization, though only members and maintainers of the organization can perform actions on the organizations.
-This includes adding collections, updating metadata, and adding new members.
+This includes creating and adding to collections, updating metadata, and adding new members.

 There are two types of roles available:
-* **Maintainer** - can update organization, collections and membership
+* **Maintainer** - can update organization, collections, and membership
 * **Member** - can only update organization and collections

 Membership can be updated on the membership tab of the organization page.
 A maintainer cannot delete their own membership.

-When a user is requested to join an organization, they will get an invite which is available at the `requests` tab of the [accounts](https://dockstore.org/accounts) page.
-Here they can either accept or reject the invitation.
+When a user is requested to join an organization, they will receive an invite.
+Pending invitatons are displayed on the `requests` tab of the [accounts](https://dockstore.org/accounts) page and here a user can either accept or reject the request.

 ## Collections
 Collections are a way of gathering related tools and workflows in an easily accessible location.
 They can be used for grouping tools and workflows for a specific grant, theme, field, etc. A collection is only publicly visible if the organization that it belongs to is approved.